weissenh/LEAR/COGS_experiment/README.md

 ```
 will create `./checkpoint/logs/model2.log` and a few `.mdl` files in `./checkpoint/models/model2/`.

+**Customizations**
+1. *Specifying own paths for model weights and log files*:
 The `checkpoint/logs` and `checkpoint/models` relative paths are hard-coded in
-`main.py:prepare_arguments` in the `args` dictionary variable,
-but you can also provide your own paths, using one or both of the optional `--model-dir` and `--logs-path`options:
-`--model-dir ./checkpoint/models/mymodel --logs-path ./checkpoint/logs/mymodel`,
-If you provide both (model dir and logs path), then you still need to provide
+`main.py` in global variables at the top of the file and present the default
+values for `--model-dir-prefix` and `--logs-path-prefix` command line options
+respectively.
+Note that these two are only prefixes, so you still have provide
-the `--checkpoint` option, although it isn't used internally then.
+the `--checkpoint` option, as it will specify the file or folder name within
+logs and model directory respectively.
+So internally it is used
+`--model-dir-prefix ./checkpoint/models/ --logs-path-prefix ./checkpoint/logs/`
+2. *Changing the random seed*:

-*Tipp*: by default 2 is used as the random seed, change this by adding `--random-seed INTEGER`
+The default is random seed 2, you can change it by adding `--random-seed SOMEINTEGER`
+3. *Further options*:
+Run `python3 main.py --help` to list all available options.

 ## Evaluation